Academic Catalog

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-A. Weekly reading assignments from required textbook
+1. Weekly reading assignments from the required textbook.

-B. Completion of professional hours
+2. Completion of professional hours.

 Discipline(s)